Preparedness

 Posted: October 04, 20081:00 am Eastern© 2008

+The economy has been a frightening subject lately.
 Bank failures, government bailouts, mortgage crises, bankruptcies, plunging stock markets … it's enough to make anyone quake in their boots.

-financial chaos is probably scared spitless.
+The average person who hears and watches this financial chaos is probably scared spitless.
 While stocks rise and fall, while banks fail or get absorbed, we the citizens are being buffeted by hurricane-force winds, battered and bruised and terrified, knowing good and well that we – individually – can do nothing to stop, change or alter the course of financial history now taking place.

 Folks, it's time to batten down your personal hatches.
 If you're planning on riding out a hurricane, you'd better prepare.